 Isolated heart perfusion systems are ideal for ex vivo assessment of cardiac function.
 We offer gravitational, pump-controlled and compact systems for small animals.
 These systems can be configured as the Janicki-type Langendorff, where the heart is perfused through the aorta and the backward pressure forces flow into the coronary vessels, or the Neely-type working heart model.

-The small vessel wire myograph system enables ex vivo assessment of vascular reactivity.
-The system is suitable for pharmacological studies of dissected vascular rings.
+The small vessel myograph systems enables ex vivo assessment of vascular reactivity.
+These systems are suitable for pharmacological studies of dissected vascular rings.
 The measuring unit is removable, and can be used with a microscope to make mounting vessel rings easier.
 An isometric tension sensor quantifies vascular contraction and relaxation.